 GDP & Well-Being

-– What else can or should be done to ensure that Canada’s economy serves the people, rather than the other way around?
-Is it reasonable to demand continuous economic growth, or might it be preferable to seek sustainable contentment?
+- What else can or should be done to ensure that Canada’s economy serves everyone–rather than the other way around?
+Should spiritual well-being be considered?
+If so, how could it be assessed?

 Businesses and Corporations